osccso/osccso/README.md

  # Hi 👋,this is Oscar

-I'm mainly interested in web development 🌐 and currently improving my skills 🧰 in the following technologies
+I'm mainly interested in web development 🌐 and currently working and improving my skills 🧰 on the following technologies

 - HTML
 - CSS